Travis-Simmons/biosystems-analytics-2020/assignments/project/README.md

 # TIFF metadata tool (TMT)
 High-throughput phenotyping, the use of various sensors to collect plant phenotypic data, has become quite popular in recent years.
-Often,  images collected may not have the correct GPS coordinates due to slight sensor movement.
-TMT allows you to load a set of TIFF images that need to be corrected and a CSV file that contains image filenames and bounding coordinates (upper left, lower left, upper right, lower right, and center).
-The script will open each image using GDAL, replace current coordinates using those on the CSV, and output a new image file with updated coordinates.
+However, the images collected may not have the correct GPS coordinates due to slight sensor movement.
+TMT allows you to correct corner coordinates of TIFF images.
+A CSV file that contains image filenames and bounding coordinates must be provided (see CSV format below).
+The script will open and read each image using GDAL, replace current coordinates with those in the CSV file, and output a new image file with updated coordinates.

 ## CSV format